groue/GRDBObjc/README.md

 GRDB and FMDB usually behave exactly in the same manner.
 When there are differences, GRDBObjc favors FMDB compatibility over native GRDB behavior.

-Yet some FMDB features have not yet been ported to GRDBObjc.
-Please open a [pull request](https://github.com/groue/GRDBObjc/pulls) if some API you need is missing.
+Not all FMDB features have been ported to GRDBObjc yet.
+If some API you need is missing, please open a [pull request](https://github.com/groue/GRDBObjc/pulls).

 Jump to the class you're interested into:

 - [FMDatabaseQueue](#fmdatabasequeue)
 - [FMDatabase](#fmdatabase)
 - [FMResultSet](#fmresultset)

 #### FMDatabaseQueue